iemashwani/AI_Code_Inspector/README.md

 ## 🧪 Example Usage

 1. Open the application in the browser.
-2. Input the path or repository you want to inspect.
+2. Paste the code you want to inspect.
 3. Let the AI analyze your code.
 4. View detailed structural insights or error suggestions instantly.